pchampio/dotfiles/README.md

 $ cd ~/dotfiles/
 $ ./install/....
 ```
-You can chose to install :
+You can choose to install :
 * Atom with my usual plugins
 * Atom remote (useful on serveur)
 * Java :grimacing: